 error: maximum authentication attempts exceeded for root, this shows us someone tried to authorize as root unsuccessfully.

 We have explored Apache and system observability, both logs and metrics, in great detail.
-We have found correlations between system logs and system metrics via the Insights module and have also explored Grafana by both re-using existing dashboards and also creating a dashboard for ourselves.
+We have found correlations between system logs and system metrics via the Insights module and have also explored the Logz.io metrics UI by both re-using existing dashboards and also creating a dashboard for ourselves.

 We were able to see our Apache web server’s CPU load, detailed information about connections, and visitor information like browser data, GEOIP (via IP Geoip databases), and other crucial data points for monitoring web servers.